Evankemp07/fpp-Homekit/README.md

 ## Installation

 1. Install the plugin through FPP's plugin manager
-2. Configure which playlist to start in the Configuration page
+2. Open the Status page and choose which playlist should start when HomeKit turns the accessory ON
-3. Go to the Status page to view the QR code
+3. Scan the QR code on the Status page with the Home app on your iOS device
-4. Pair with HomeKit using the Home app on your iOS device
+4. Control the accessory from HomeKit (turn ON to start the playlist, OFF to stop)

 ## Requirements